 - 1 litre vegetable broth

-Rice: [or follow the instructions on the rice package and prepare enough for your meal]
+Rice: [or follow the instructions on your specific rice package and prepare enough for your meal]

 - 2 cups water